eeboulanger/MediLabo/README.md

 3. **Set Up the Backend:**
 - Make sure Java 21 is installed on your machine.
 - Run the microservices as Spring Boot applications:
-   - **Eureka-server:** Service registry for microservices.
+   - **Eureka-microservice:** Service registry for microservices.
    - **Gateway:** Handles routing and authorization.
-   - **Patientservice:** Manages patient-related data.
+   - **Patient microservice:** Manages patient-related data.
-   - **Medical-recordservice:** Manages medical records.
+   - **Medical-record microservice:** Manages medical records.
-   - **Risk-evaluator:** Evaluates patient risk for diabetes.
+   - **Risk-evaluator microservice:** Evaluates patient risk for diabetes.

-The microservices will automatically register with the Eureka server.
+The microservices will automatically register with the Eureka microservice.
 The Gateway will handle authorization, with an in-memory user provided for testing purposes.

-4. **Set up the database:**
+4. **Set up the databases:**
-- The 'Patientservice' uses an H2 database for testing purposes and will automatically generate test patient data.
+- The 'Patient microservice' uses an H2 database for testing purposes and will automatically generate test patient data.
 - Set Up MongoDB:
   - Install and run a MongoDB server locally.
-  - Populate the MongoDB database with test data by using the file located at ./medical-recordservice/main/resources/data.json
+  - Populate the MongoDB database with test data by using the file located at ./medical-record-microservice/main/resources/data.json

 ## Usage